Tommy Stevens

-Thomas Mason Stevens (born December 15, 1996) is a professional gridiron football quarterback for the Calgary Stampeders of the Canadian Football League (CFL).
-He played college football at Mississippi State and was drafted by the New Orleans Saints in the seventh round of the 2020 NFL Draft as a quarterback.
+Thomas Mason Stevens (born December 15, 1996) is an American professional football quarterback for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+He played college football at Mississippi State and was drafted by the New Orleans Saints in the seventh round of the 2020 NFL draft as a quarterback.
 Stevens initially played football at Penn State before transferring to Mississippi State.
-He played high school football at Decatur Central High School (DCHS) in Indianapolis.
-He played safety and quarterback in high school.
-Stevens has also been a member of the Carolina Panthers and New York Giants.
+Stevens has also been a member of the Carolina Panthers, New York Giants, and Calgary Stampeders.

 College career

 Stevens began his college career at Penn State.
 He had nine touchdowns as a redshirt sophomore in 2017 playing backup to Trace McSorley.
-He missed several games in 2018 including the Citrus Bowl.
+He missed several games in 2018.
 During his career at Penn State, Stevens connected on 24 of 41 passes for 304 yards and four touchdowns, rushed for 506 yards and eight touchdowns and caught 14 passes for 62 yards and two touchdowns.
 Stevens entered the transfer portal in April 2019 and decided to transfer to Mississippi State.
-In 2019, he struggled with injuries again but played in nine games, compiling 934 passing yards, 310 rushing yards, 12 total touchdowns and five interceptions.
+In 2019, he struggled with injuries again but played in nine games, compiling 1,155 passing yards, 381 rushing yards, 15 total touchdowns and five interceptions.